-Mr. RUGGLES: And they expected her not to make it.
+M: And they expected her not to make it.
 She's 8 or 9 years old now, and she's a sweetheart.
 Everybody loves Emma, and Emma loves any kid that'll come around.

-Caretaker Ruggles says that's all over now.
+ALBRIGHT: Caretaker Ruggles says that's all over now.

-Mr. RUGGLES: They have everything they need.
+M: They have everything they need.
 They don't have to worry about being hurt.
 They don't have to worry about being killed or anything.
 They're here, and they'll be here until we have to put them in the ground.

 ALBRIGHT: Ruggles loves to show off the refugees, like this curvy-horned, salt- and-pepper-colored goat named Buster.

 ALBRIGHT: On this frigid, sunny day, the menagerie - about a dozen animals - welcomes a newcomer: an old horse brought from a nearby resort.
 She's too shaky and infirm to tote tourists around.

 ALBRIGHT: If it weren't for this refuge, Atwood tells caretaker Ruggles, she might have had to say an even sadder good-bye.

-Ms. ATWOOD: I said, well, I'd rather see her put down than see her go to a bad place.
+M: I said, well, I'd rather see her put down than see her go to a bad place.
 She won't go to a bad place.
 I won't let her.
 And she's not.

-Mr. RUGGLES: No, she's not.
+M: No, she's not.

-Ms. ATWOOD: I got my way.
+M: I got my way.
 So I'm happy.

-Mr. RUGGLES: She's in the best place she can dream of.
+M: She's in the best place she can dream of.

 ATWOOD: Yeah, I think she is.

-For NPR News, I'm Charlotte Albright in East Burke, Vermont.
+ALBRIGHT: For NPR News, I'm Charlotte Albright in East Burke, Vermont.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.